Dog Food For Picky Eaters

 Your veterinarian or a nutrition expert can help you take many key factors into consideration, such as your dog’s breed and life stage.
 Puppies and senior dogs have different nutritional needs than adult dogs.
 And large breed dogs have different calorie needs than small breed dogs, based on their energy demands.

 When you finally find a soft/wet or dry food that gets your fussy eater’s tail wagging at feeding time, it can be tempting to consider the problem solved…especially if you’ve been struggling to get your dog to eat for a long time.
-But working with an expert ensures that you’ll find a properly balanced food that will keep your picky eater happy and healthy in the long run.
+But working with an expert ensures that you’ll find a properly balanced food that keeps your picky eater happy and healthy in the long run.

 Hungry for more to satisfy your dog’s appetite?
 You can take a look at just how transparent our ingredients are on our website, Chewy, Amazon, and Petco.
 If your pup needs a probiotic for their gut, glucosamine/chondroitin boost for joint health, omega-3 fatty acids for skin & coat, or extra immune system support, explore JustFoodForDogs health supplements.